afzalsayed96/expo/docs/pages/bare/installing-updates.md

 <details><summary><h4>💡 Migrating from an ExpoKit project?</h4></summary>
 <p>

-If you're migrating from an ExpoKit project to the bare workflow with `expo-updates`, remove the `ios.publishBundlePath`, `ios.publishManifestPath`, `android.publishBundlePath`, and `android.publishManifestPath` keys from your app.json.
+If you're migrating from an ExpoKit project to the bare workflow with the `expo-updates` library, remove the `ios.publishBundlePath`, `ios.publishManifestPath`, `android.publishBundlePath`, and `android.publishManifestPath` keys from your **app.json**.

 </p>
 </details>